ellamkoch/wk3-lvl3-react/README.md

 * The hourly list automatically updates
 * No routing changes were required since everything lives inside WeekPage

-This was the first time wiring multiple components together using shared state from a parent page.

 ### 6. Bootstrap Styling + UI Improvements

-We used Bootstrap to:
+I used Bootstrap to:

 * Wrap the daily cards using a flexible grid layout
 * Keep the buttons compact while still interactive
 * Add hover, active, and selected states
 * Add spacing between tiles using flex utilities

-Overall, the page now feels much more like a real weather app.

 ### 7. Stylelint Fixes for Day 4

-I ran the linters again after finishing the UI updates.
+I ran the linters after finishing the UI updates.
 Everything was clean except for three SCSS issues regarding color notation:

-Expected "rgba" to be "rgb"
+* Expected "rgba" to be "rgb"
-Expected modern color-function notation
+* Expected modern color-function notation
-Expected "0.758" to be "75.8%"
+* Expected "0.758" to be "75.8%"

 Fixes applied:
 Converted this - rgba(65, 0, 109, 0.758) into this format - background-color: rgb(65 0 109 / 75.8%);